Tai-Chi-Bui/aws-complete-project/README.md

 [2] Github Codespaces Account:
 Github Codespaces will be used as our alternative CDE in case we use up Gitpod's free tier.

+Note: Another popular alternative for Gitpod and Github Codespaces is AWS Cloud9.

 [3] AWS Account:
 AWS will be our Cloud Service Provider (CSPs).